Teresa Teng: Achievements and honors

 In 2010, on the eve of "March 8th International Women's Day," she was named "the most influential woman in modern China" in a poll conducted by many well-known Chinese media from 1 March to 8 March.
 At the 2010 Chinese Music Awards, her song The Moon Represents My Heart was ranked first by critics among the 30 greatest Chinese musical works of the past 30 years.
 The same year, CNN listed Teng among the 20 most influential music artists of the past 50 years.
 In 2011, Teng's song The Moon Represents My Heart topped the online survey to celebrate the 100th anniversary of the founding of the Republic of China.
 The same year, China Internet Information Center ranked her second on its list of top 10 Chinese celebrities who died young.
 In 2012, Commonwealth Magazine placed Teng at number 19 on its 50 most influential people in Taiwan in the last 400 years, making her the highest-ranked performer on the list.
 On 21 September 2024, an Indo-Pacific Strategic Think Tank (IPST) in cooperation with Sankei Shimbun's polling company conducted a poll among 3,000 respondents in Japan on "Who is the most famous person in Taiwan?"
 Teng topped the poll, garnering 53.8% of the total votes.
 The poll was conducted across eight cities in Japan with respondents aged above 18.

 The 1996 Hong Kong film Comrades: Almost a Love Story, directed by Peter Chan, features the tragedy and legacy of Teng in a subplot to the main story.
 The movie won Best Picture in Hong Kong, Taiwan, and at the Seattle International Film Festival in the United States.
 In 2007, TV Asahi produced a drama series entitled Teresa Teng Monogatari (テレサ・テン物語) to commemorate the 13th anniversary of her death.
 Actress Yoshino Kimura starred as Teng.

 In 2002, Teng's commemorative statue was erected in Fushou Garden, Qingpu District, Shanghai.
 In 2010, a bronze statue was unveiled in Tuen Mun, Hong Kong, and another outside the Luzhou metro station in Taiwan on 25 June 2011.
 In 2015, a temple in Changhua County, Taiwan, erected a statue of the singer, honoring her as "Miaoyun Bodhisattva".
 That same year, the Daming County government in Handan City, Hebei province, China, built a "Lijun Town" dedicated to her.
 It renovated Teng's ancestral home to its original appearance.
 Her singing can be heard in every corner of the town.
 The city also features the "Teresa Teng Hanging Garden" and the "Teresa Teng Art Center", including a statue of the singer.
 Visitors can enjoy her music through artificial intelligence technology.
-On 8 November 2024, a monument dedicated to the singer was unveiled in Mishima, Fukushima, Japan to mark the 30th anniversary of Teng's death next year.
+On 8 November 2024, a monument dedicated to the singer was unveiled in Mishima, Fukushima, Japan, to mark the 30th anniversary of Teng's death the following year.